minvws/nl-mgo-app-web/README.md

 # Mijn Gezondheidsoverzicht (web)

-This repository contains the "Mijn Gezondheidsoverzicht" or MGO, application and components.
-It is a monorepository which contains multiple individual apps and packages.
-To [learn more about the MGO app itself][mgo-about] please visit the about page.
+This repository contains the "Mijn Gezondheidsoverzicht", or MGO, application and components.
+It is a monorepo which contains multiple individual apps and packages.
+To [learn more about the MGO app itself][mgo-about] please visit the `about` page.

 ## Documentation